t-web/Amazon-Product-Advertisement-API-Drupal-Module/README.md

 *“We can't just show value, we have to create it”* **The Internet changed marketing... and it's a good thing.**

+####Media Rich Content

-"Components!
+Essentially "Components!
 We need more components!" is the new rally echoing the Great Halls of Drupazon

 with a minimal developer API and some support for  Views